Your checklist for making a Will

 You can leave everything to one person, such as your spouse or partner, but you should consider who will inherit your estate if they die before you.
 Alternatively, you can leave gifts or cash to other people or organisations.

-It's not always possible to equally and fairly distribute your assets between your loved ones.
-To make things easier, ask those you care about if there's anything particular they would like you to leave them.
+Specify who and what you'd like your loved ones to receive.
+It's not always possible to distribute your assets equally.
+You could ask them if there's anything they'd like you to leave them.

-You should update your will after any major life event like marriage, divorce or the birth of a child.
-It's a good idea to revisit and update your Will every few years to reflect any changes in your life.
+It's a good idea to revisit and update your Will every few years to make sure it reflects any changes in your life.

 Request your gift in Wills guide